jorendorff/a-history-of-the-world-notes/011-King-Dens-sandal-label.md

 ## Before Listening

-What is a political cartoon?

 (research) (timeline) What is Hammurabi's code?
 Mark it in your timeline.
 Are there any older codes of this kind?
 How far back does the practice go?

 What is ivory?

+What is a surplus?

+What is a political cartoon?

 What is a commander-in-chief?